Back to Reference

 • File and document sharing – While not a dedicated document management system, Jostle supports file uploads, enabling teams to share important documents within the platform.

-• Integrations – Jostle integrates with Microsoft 365, Google Workspace, and other common workplace tools, helping teams streamline their workflows.
+• Integrations – Jostle integrates with Microsoft 365, Google Workspace, and other common workplace tools to help teams streamline their workflows, a significant benefit as 39% of online workers report that technology allows them more flexibility in their work hours.

 Who uses Jostle?